infinum/datx/CONTRIBUTING.md

 ## Updating local dependencies

-Example: If you have made a change in `@datx/utils` and need to use the new change in `@datx/core`, it should be enough to run `yarn build` in the `datx-utils` folder.
+Example: If you have made a change in `@datx/utils` and need to use the new change in `@datx/core`, it should be enough to run `yarn build` in the `packages/utils` folder.
 If the editor doesn't detect the changes, you can try to cmd+click on the error (forcing the editor to reload the typings).

 ## Testing